carbon-language/carbon-lang/docs/project/contribution_tools.md

 <!-- tocstop -->

-## Overall setup flow
+## Tool setup flow

-In order to set up a machine and git client for developing on Carbon, a typical flow is:
+In order to set up a machine and git repository for developing on Carbon, a typical tool setup flow is:

 1. Set up [package managers](#package-managers).
 2. Install [main tools](#main-tools) and any desired